What is considered to be community property in a Carlsbad divorce and how is it divided between the parties?

 Community property can actually be legally quite complex, and this is why it is important to work with the experienced Carlsbad divorce attorneys at Burke & Domercq.
 Our Certified Specialists protect our client’s interests and separate property, and help to answer questions regarding the characterization of property and how it will be divided.

 We invite you to contact us or call 760-712-3741 to schedule an appointment with one of our experienced lawyers.
-Our expertise in North County and Carlsbad divorce and family law combined with decades of experience provides a better client experience.
+Our expertise in Carlsbad and North County divorce and family law combined with decades of experience provides a better client experience.